hashicorp/consul/middleware/kubernetes/README.md

 ## Examples

 Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
-Als handl all `PTR` requests for `10.0.0.0/16` .
+Also handle all `PTR` requests for `10.0.0.0/16` .
 Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.
 Note we show the entire server block
 here: